OlioEngr/jexer/README.md

 0.0.4:

 - Bugs
-  - Bare ESC isn't being returned immediately
   - TTimer is jittery with I/O
   - TSubMenu keyboard mnemonic not working
-  - kbDel and use by TMenu (MID_CLEAR)
+  - Making TMenu keyboard accelerators active/inactive
   - TDirectoryList cannot be navigated only with keyboard
   - TTreeView cannot be navigated only with keyboard
   - RangeViolation after dragging scrollbar up/down